albertosantini/sublimetext-buildnext/README.md

 If you need to execute the build when you save the file I recommend [SublimeOnSaveBuild](https://github.com/alexnj/SublimeOnSaveBuild) plugin.

-The build system should contain a regex for filename, line, column and message error.
+The build system should contain the `file_regex` property for the filename, line, column and message field.

 For instance, a JSHint build setting
 ```